ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 {{HTTP}}.
 Once authenticated, proxies can enforce policies on authorized users to further constrain client behavior or deal with possible abuse.
 For example, proxies can rate limit individual clients that send an excessively large amount of traffic through the proxy.
+Additionally, an attacker could attempt to consume server resources by sending datagrams with unknown Context IDs or before establishing an HTTP request stream; implementations mitigate this risk by enforcing the buffering limits described in {{payload-format}}.

 Users of this protocol may send arbitrary Ethernet frames through the tunnel, including frames with arbitrary source MAC addresses.
 This could allow